Build / Lovable

 Serve it from a backend

-Your frontend calls a Supabase Edge Function; the Edge Function calls Synorb with the secret.
+Your frontend calls a server-side function; the server-side function calls Synorb with the secret.
 The REST API wraps responses as { data, usage } — cite each row's source_url and surface usage for quota.

 const res = await fetch("https://api.synorb.com/streams/query", { method: "POST", headers: { "Content-Type": "application/json", "api-key": Deno.env.get("SYNORB_API_KEY"), "secret": Deno.env.get("SYNORB_SECRET"), }, body: JSON.stringify({ home_domains: ["all"], tag_names: ["OpenAI"], story_type: "briefs", days: 7, page_size: 10 }), });